Times change and my website needed to change too. To see the 2020 update of this page click this link

 It is normal for a dog to have a rust-colored to greenish brown vaginal discharge following delivery.
 I become concerned when the discharge persists more than 3 days, is pus-like in consistency, has a strong odor or when it is accompanied by significant fever or panting.
 This can be a sign of retained placentas and uterine infection (metritis).
 In some dogs, a small amount of odorless discharge continues longer.
 The safest thing for you to do when concerned is to bring these dogs to your veterinarian and seek his/her opinion.
 Through palpation of your pet's abdomen for abnormal firmness, lumps or sensitivity in the uterine region as well as other indications of metritis your veterinarian might determine the need for specific treatment.
 In those instances, it is often safest to hand-raise the puppies.

 mother dogs are bright, alert and attentive to their puppies.
 She

-should have a ravenous appetite as she converts metabolites to milk.
+should have a ravenous appetite as she converts food nutrients into milk.

 I become concerned if the mother shows any signs of listlessness

 or depression.
 She also needs to visit a veterinarian if she is

 not attentive to her puppies.